• Skip to primary navigation

 • ExpressVPN's Lightway vs Wireguard protocol compared

-Lightway vs WireGuard vs OpenVPN 2023 (key differences)
+WireGuard vs OpenVPN vs Others in 2025 (key differences)

 Download the Security Checklist!